Luke Hellebronth

 Luke James Hellebronth (born 29 October 1985) is a British Christian musician, who primarily plays a contemporary Christian style of worship music.
 His first release, an extended play, Stand Up, was released in 2012, by Integrity Music.

 Early life

 Luke James Hellebronth was born on 29 October 1985.
 He started his music ministry in 2003, while he was attending Trinity College of Music studying his craft.

 Music career

 His music career started in 2003, yet his first extended play Stand Up was released on 12 November 2013 from Integrity Music.

 Personal life

-He is married to Anna Hellebronth, who is Irish, and they reside in Birmingham.
+He is married to Anna Hellebronth, who is Irish, and they reside in Costa Mesa, California, USA.